Asian stocks gain after Wall St rebounds from inflation jolt

 BEIJING (AP) — Asian stock markets surged Friday after Wall Street rebounded from a slump caused by worse-than-forecast inflation numbers.

-Japan’s market benchmark soared by an unusually wide margin of 3.4%.
-Hong Kong gained 3.3% and Shanghai also rose.
-Benchmark U.S. crude oil rose more than $2 per barrel.
+Japan’s market benchmark soared 3.5%.
+Hong Kong jumped 3.9% and Shanghai also rose.
+Benchmark U.S. crude oil rose $2 per barrel.
+U.S. futures were also sharply higher.

-Wall Street’s benchmark S&P 500 index tumbled Thursday after the headline U.S. consumer price index for September rose 8.2% over a year earlier.
+Wall Street’s benchmark S&P 500 index tumbled Thursday after the U.S. consumer price index for September rose 8.2%.
 But the market benchmark quickly rebounded to end up 2.6% for its biggest daily gain in 2 1/2 years.

 The “sticker shock” of inflation was “shrugged off,” possibly because traders already expect another sharp interest rate hike from the Federal Reserve next month to cool surging prices, said Vishnu Varathan of Mizuho Bank in a report.